 Pondoland Marine Protected Area

 The coastline between Port St Johns and the Mtamvuna River and the adjacent offshore area has a unique mix of tropical and temperate eco-systems.
 There is a high rate of species turnover within similar habitats, and a high proportion of species are endemic to the region.
 The area also includes a range of marine and coastal habitats, with two substantial estuaries being fully protected for the first time in South Africa.

 From a fisheries perspective, many over-exploited linefish species spawn here.
 The inter-tidal shellfishery also needs to be brought under control, as many areas have been stripped of the larger molluscs.
-A zoned protected area, in which exploitation is permitted in some areas, will provide the necessary protection while allowing fishing to continue elsewhere.
+A zoned protected area, in which exploitation is permitted in some areas, will provide the necessary protection while allowing fishing to

 The Pondoland Marine Protected Area will be one of South Africa's largest, and arguably its most spectacular.
 Including 90km of coastline and extending approximately 15km out to sea, it covers 1 300 square kilometres.

 The extremely narrow continental shelf off Pondoland marks the start of the annual sardine run, which National Geographic has rated as the most exciting diving opportunity in the world.
 The development of tourism in this impoverished region is a priority, and the protected area is the first step in realising the potential of this scenic coastline.